aceslowman/threejs_procedural/taskell.md

     * [x] Diagram assembly is being triggered twice as much as it should
     * [ ] open / highlight current pass in MapTools and diagram
     * [ ] Should I attempt to store all diagrams, and then switch between them?
 Instead of generating them on the fly?
 I'm having listener issues, and this might simplify.
+- Define initial state in reducer, instead of mixing it into the 'sketch' logic.
+    > This sounds preferable, and allows the Sketch component to be pretty slim.
+Sketch should 'run' the app, and all custom configurables (serializables?) would be initialized in their respective reducer.
+    * [ ] Read up on how to best organize reducers.
+    * [ ] Implement Normalizr?
+    * [ ] If I'm serializing objects before inserting them into the store, should I use the reducer to store the initial state?
+- Begin implementing simple tree map.
+- [organization] Move all actions (like in TerrainContainer.js) into the respective actions folder